Hypercubed/javascript-the-esoteric-parts/README.md

 ## Semicolons

 JavaScript has a feature called Automatic semicolon insertion (ASI).
-With ASI, you are able to omit certain semi-colons.
+With ASI, you are able to omit certain semicolons.
 Use of this feature is controversial.
 After the `class` keyword, ASI may be JavaScript's most controversial syntactic feature.

 - [An Open Letter to JavaScript Leaders Regarding Semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding) by Isaac Z. Schlueter
 - [JavaScript Semicolon Insertion, Everything you need to know](http://inimino.org/~inimino/blog/javascript_semicolons)